 Prince George Fire Rescue Service attends to fires, medical emergencies, vehicle crashes, river and wilderness emergencies, and all types of rescue situations.
-The Department serves 75,000 citizens and responds to an average of 5,000 calls each year.
 There are four fire halls in the City of Prince George which are open 24 hours a day, seven days a week.

 A career with the Service provides members with ongoing education in the latest firefighting, fire prevention, medical response, and search and rescue techniques.
 The Service is also active in the local community through fire and life safety education and fundraising.

 Firefighters work an eight-day schedule and average 42 hours a week.
 The schedule includes two day shifts of 10 hours and two night shifts of 14 hours followed by four days off.

 - Vehicle extraction